MiniFate/MiniFate/_chapters/00-outline.md

 Fate points are earned through accepting compels.
 The GM compels a player by offering a fate point to forfeit a roll and instead lets the GM decide the result.
-If the player accept, the GM pays out the fate point and narrates what happens.
+If the player accepts, the GM pays out the fate point and narrates what happens.
 Players can suggest a compel to the GM and are free to negotiate any compel offered.
 A compel can always be refused by the player.